shulard/atoum-xml-extension/README.md

 # shulard/atoum-xml-extension [![Build Status](https://travis-ci.org/shulard/atoum-xml-extension.svg?branch=master)](https://travis-ci.org/shulard/atoum-xml-extension) [![Latest Stable Version](https://img.shields.io/packagist/v/shulard/atoum-xml-extension.svg)](https://packagist.org/packages/shulard/atoum-xml-extension)

 This atoum extension allows you to test XML document using [atoum](https://github.com/atoum/atoum).
 It's possible to execute xpath against the document or to validate it using DTD, XSD or RelaxNG schema.
+You can use it to validate HTML documents too.

 ## Example